 Did you notice the second statistic the study focused on, about how many women have bunions?
 Here’s a little secret: that high percentage is directly related to wearing shoes that are too small.

-One of the most common causes of bunions (extra bony growths on the outside of your feet) is prolonged wearing of poorly fitted shoes, especially those with narrow toe boxes that squeeze your toes into unnatural positions.
+One of the most common causes of bunions (extra bony growths on the outside of your feet) is wearing poorly fitted shoes.
+Especially those with narrow toe boxes that squeeze your toes into unnatural positions.

 Once bunions have developed, the only way to get rid of them is with surgery; however, you can stop their progression by taking preventative measures that include switching to shoes that really fit your feet.